|

 At 12:55 A M, May 1st., Lilah, our boxer, started barking like crazy.

-with white on it's chest, laying in the yard.
+We went into the living room, and watched a black bearwith white on it's chest, laying in the yard.
 He was there for about 15 minutes.

 We don't know how long he was around,